SwissWoodSolutions/swisswoodsolutions.github.io/en/products/sonowood.md

 <div class="full-width-grey">
 <div class="wrap">

-## Comment obtenir Sonowood?
+## How to get Sonowood?

-   Sonowood est actuellement disponible pour violon, alto, violoncelle, contrebasse et guitare.
+Sonowood is currently available for violin, viola, cello, double bass and guitar parts. </br>
-   Bientôt disponible : Sonowood pour vents en bois comme les clarinettes.
+Coming soon: Sonowood for wood winds such as clarinets.

-  Pour toutes questions commerciales ou techniques :
+For sales inquiries or technical questions:

-<a class="btn -red" href="/fr/contact">Contact us ></a>
+<a class="btn -red" href="/en/contact">Contact us ></a>

 </div>
 </div>